Sloan (band)

 Sloan is a Canadian rock band formed in Halifax, Nova Scotia in 1991.
 Sloan has released fourteen full-length albums and has received nine Juno Award nominations, winning one.
 Between 1996 and 2016, Sloan was among the top 75 best-selling Canadian artists in Canada and among the top 25 best-selling Canadian bands in Canada.
-The band is known for their sharing of songwriting and lead vocals from each member of the group and their unaltered line-up throughout their career.
-Although formed in Halifax, the band is now based out of Toronto.
+The band is known for the sharing of songwriting and lead vocals from each member of the group and their unaltered line-up throughout their career.
+Although formed in Halifax, the band is now based in Toronto.